-If I have to miss a class can I make the time up on by joining another class?
+If I have to miss a class can I join another class?

 Because the classes are so full we are unable to offer swaps between classes, expect in emergency situations such as serious illnesses, accidents and funerals.
 These are difficult to foresee and understandably require adjustment – we will try to find an alternative, but can’t guarantee it.
 However, we’re afraid that social events, holidays, child-related activities, lunches, etc. cannot be catered for.